Shubha (Arabic): In Qur'an

 A derived term with similar meaning is mentioned in the Qur'an at 3:7.

 It is He Who has sent down to you the Book.
 In it are Verses that are entirely clear, they are the foundations of the Book; and others not entirely clear.
 So as for those in whose hearts there is a deviation (from the truth) they follow that which is not entirely clear thereof, seeking Al-Fitnah (polytheism and trials, etc.), and seeking for its hidden meanings, but none knows its hidden meanings save Allâh.
 And those who are firmly grounded in knowledge say: "We believe in it; the whole of it (clear and unclear Verses) are from our Lord."
 And none receive admonition except men of understanding.

 In Hadith

-Commenting on the above verse, the Prophet is reported to have said:
+Muhammad is reported to have commented on the above verse: